 If you’re struggling with debt, there are a number of ways to deal with it.
 This might include negotiating with creditors, consolidating debts, or making a budget to help you get out of debt.

 You could use the debt snowball or the debt avalanche method

 The debt snowball method is where you pay off your debts from smallest to largest.
-This can help you get out of debt faster because it gives you quick wins and builds motivation.
+This can help you get out of debt faster by giving you quick wins and building motivation.

 The debt avalanche method is where you pay off your debts from the highest interest rate to the lowest.
 This can save you money in the long run because you’ll pay less in interest.

 Using either of these methods to pay off your debt is a sure-fire way to improve your financial health and your mental health.

 One way to help manage your financial stress is to detox and declutter your finances.
 This means getting rid of any unnecessary expenses, unloading debt, and creating a budget.